Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 "That's odd.
 A layer of animal fat on your pan?
 That's sounds a bit unappetizing."

 Huh?
 It was almost second nature for me to create a non-stick coating, but now that I think of it, Carina never did it either.
 Magical tools had been designed to simplify much of the cooking process such that you just needed to throw the ingredients in, so I hadn't noticed before.
 By using these tools, the cooking techniques were usually limited to roasting on an open flame, boiling in a pot, pan searing or baking in an oven.
-Not much maintenance or attention needed overall.
+Not much maintenance or attention was needed overall.
+Though I didn’t expect that liquid oils would exist here, I was a bit confused by the lack of animal fats either, which should have been used early in history.

 The pieces were starting to come together.
 The bland meat.
 The dipping sauce.
 The flavorful pizarka being treated as a delicacy.
 The level of cuisine was rather low compared to my own experiences.
 I had made my own lard due to the simplicity of the process and the availability of raw materials while traveling, but now I understood why I never saw it sold in the market.